mayurnawal123/HelloWorld/README.md

 In GitHub,  developers, writers, and designers use branches for keeping bug fixes and feature work separate from our main (production) branch.
 When a change is ready, they merge their branch into main.

+To make a new branch, click on the name of the file, in the box type the name of your branch and press enter.

 # Make changes to a file and push them to GitHub as commits
 # Open and merge a pull request